phpbook-sources/console/README.md

 ### About Console

-- A PHP library to run asynchronous console in console.
+- A PHP library to run asynchronous task in console.
 - Requires PHP Extension COM on Windows.

 ### Composer Install